-Insert two column section and add the image widget on the left column.
-Select the image you want to display on the about me section and make the changes to padding and spacing of required.
+Insert a two-column section and add the image widget on the left column.
+Select the image you want to display in the about me section and make the changes to the padding and spacing required.

-Now on the right column, add a Heading widget and add a text editor widget below that.
+Now on the right column, add a Heading widget and a text editor widget below.
 Change the text for the heading and add a little bit about you in the text editor.

-Now we will create the section where you will display your work i.e. filterable gallery section.
+Now we will create the section where you will display your work, i.e., a filterable gallery section.

-First of all, add the Heading widget to a new section by a simple drag and drop and change the text, center align it and change the styling accordingly.
+First, add the Heading widget to a new section by a simple drag and drop and change the text, center align it, and change the styling accordingly.
 Add a text editor below the heading and give a one or two-liner regarding your work.
 Change the font and styling wherever required.

-You can check out this video to learn more about customizing Gallery widget.
+You can check out this video to learn more about customizing the Gallery widget.

 Now enable the filter from the filter subsection and change the layout if required.
-You can even choose the number of columns, image resolution, etc. from the same settings.
+You can choose the number of columns, image resolution, etc., from the same settings.